Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 ### Q: Why does unsheating weapons put me in third-person?
 Can I play the list in first-person?
 A: The list is designed for third-person gameplay and first-person combat is not supported at all.
 Do not report any first-person gameplay related issues to me, I don't care.

-### Q: My character is really skinny and the weight sliders only adjust the neck and wrist, how do I change my character's body appearance?
+### Q: How do I change my character's body appearance?
-A: Open the OBody menu with `;` (check or change the keybind in the OBody MCM if you do not have a QWERTY keyboard).
+A: In racemenu when creating your character or after by opening the OBody menu with `;` (check or change the keybind in the OBody MCM if you do not have a QWERTY keyboard).

 ### Q: How do I start the main questline?
 A: [Skyrim Unbound Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/27962) skips the Act of the main questline.
 Dragons will start spawning at level 15, or earlier at certain locations.
 After slaying your first dragon, `Way of the Voice quest` starts.